-Lauder was convinced that breast cancer (she was diagnosed with early stage breast cancer in 1987) cannot be defeated only with individual efforts but through the work of a community devoted to its eradication.
+Lauder was convinced that breast cancer (which she was diagnosed with early-stage breast cancer in 1987) cannot be defeated only with individual efforts but through the work of a community devoted to its eradication.
 For this reason, she created the Breast Cancer Research Foundation, and with the help of Self magazine’s former director, Alexandra Penney, they began the pink ribbon campaign, which has become an international emblem of the fight against breast cancer.

 New Campaign urges people to take action together to defeat breast cancer

-More than two decades after Evelyn Lauder died of ovarian cancer, the Estee Lauder Companies continue her legacy with this year’s campaign: Take Action Together to Defeat Breast Cancer.
+More than two decades after Evelyn Lauder died of ovarian cancer, the Estee Lauder Companies continue her legacy with its campaign: Take Action Together to Defeat Breast Cancer.
 The unifying slogan promotes solidarity and stresses the global desire to eradicate breast cancer.

 In 1993, Mrs. Evelyn H. Lauder founded the Breast Cancer Research Foundation (BCRF), a not-for-profit organization that invests in breast cancer research.
 Its well-known campaign, the BCA campaign, active in more than 70 countries, has helped save millions of lives and fund critical breast cancer research.
 Since its inception, the campaign has raised more than $65 million to support global research, education and medical services, with more than $50 million going to the funding of 200 BCRF medical research grants worldwide.